trickstercache/trickster/docs/new-changed-2.0.md

 A future Trickster 2.0.x will include the following additional features that didn't quite make it to the finish line:
 - incorporate ALB examples into the docker-compose demo
-- the `lru` Time Series Cache Eviction Method is disabled, but will be added back in a future release.
-This feature has not yet been ported into the Common Time Series format

 ## Installing